Bumshakalaka/krAIna/README.md

 * Handling text-to-image generation (Images are stored as data URLs in app memory)
 * Handling image-to-text - Drag'n'Drop image or paste it to the user query filed
 * support for json_object output as well as serialize to Pydantic BaseModel
+* Work with multiple application databases (selectable from Chat GUI)

 ### Snippets
 Snippets are actions that can be performed on selected text.